 At the Fiddle Leaf Fig Plant Resource Center, we get a lot of questions about fiddle leaf fig fertilizer.
 Our readers want to know what the best formula is, how to use it, and what they can do to support strong growth in their plants.
 We put together some fiddle leaf fig fertilizer frequently asked questions to help guide you.

-What’s the Best Fertilizer for a Fiddle Leaf Fig?
+What’s the Best Fiddle Leaf Fig Fertilizer?

 Fiddle leaf fig plants are not terribly specific when it comes to their fertilizer requirements.
 In fact, any good houseplant food can work.
 However, the best formula to meet their specific needs is a 3-1-2 ratio.
 That’s the ratio of nitrogen, phosphorus, and potassium (chemical symbol K) available in the solution.
 We know this is the optimal formula from working with fiddle leaf fig growers and from our testing experiments.
 This formula is perfect for supporting root health and new growth.
 We created Fiddle Leaf Fig Plant Food to provide this formula in a gentle and safe solution that you can use every time you water.